abhikainthla/OLX-Clone/Vishal/README.md

 <h1>, <h2>, <p>: These are semantic HTML tags representing headings and paragraphs, respectively.
 <a>: Represents hyperlinks and is used for linking to different sections or external resources.
 <ul>, <li>: Represents an unordered list and list items, respectively.
 Used in the "Table of Contents" section.
-Non-Semantic HTML Tags:

-<br>: Represents a line break.
-Used sparingly for formatting within Markdown.
-<code>: Represents a short piece of computer code.
-Used for inline code snippets.

 ### About Section: